PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [New-CosmosDbPermission](New-CosmosDbPermission.md)

-Create a new permission for a user in a CosmosDB database.
+Create a new permission for a user in a Cosmos DB database.

 ### [New-CosmosDbStoredProcedure](New-CosmosDbStoredProcedure.md)

-Create a new stored procedure for a collection in a CosmosDB database.
+Create a new stored procedure for a collection in a Cosmos DB database.

 ### [New-CosmosDbTrigger](New-CosmosDbTrigger.md)

-Create a new trigger for a collection in a CosmosDB database.
+Create a new trigger for a collection in a Cosmos DB database.

 ### [New-CosmosDbUser](New-CosmosDbUser.md)

-Create a new user in a CosmosDB database.
+Create a new user in a Cosmos DB database.

 ### [New-CosmosDbUserDefinedFunction](New-CosmosDbUserDefinedFunction.md)

-Create a new user defined function for a collection in a CosmosDB database.
+Create a new user defined function for a collection in a Cosmos DB database.

 ### [Remove-CosmosDbAttachment](Remove-CosmosDbAttachment.md)

-Delete an attachment from a CosmosDB document.
+Delete an attachment from a Cosmos DB document.

 ### [Remove-CosmosDbCollection](Remove-CosmosDbCollection.md)

-Delete a collection from a CosmosDB database.
+Delete a collection from a Cosmos DB database.

 ### [Remove-CosmosDbDatabase](Remove-CosmosDbDatabase.md)

-Delete a database from a CosmosDB account.
+Delete a database from a Cosmos DB account.

 ### [Remove-CosmosDbDocument](Remove-CosmosDbDocument.md)

-Delete a document from a CosmosDB collection.
+Delete a document from a Cosmos DB collection.

 ### [Remove-CosmosDbPermission](Remove-CosmosDbPermission.md)

-Delete a permission from a CosmosDB user.
+Delete a permission from a Cosmos DB user.

 ### [Remove-CosmosDbStoredProcedure](Remove-CosmosDbStoredProcedure.md)

-Delete a stored procedure from a CosmosDB collection.
+Delete a stored procedure from a Cosmos DB collection.

 ### [Remove-CosmosDbTrigger](Remove-CosmosDbTrigger.md)

-Delete a trigger from a CosmosDB collection.
+Delete a trigger from a Cosmos DB collection.

 ### [Remove-CosmosDbUser](Remove-CosmosDbUser.md)

-Delete a user from a CosmosDB database.
+Delete a user from a Cosmos DB database.

 ### [Remove-CosmosDbUserDefinedFunction](Remove-CosmosDbUserDefinedFunction.md)

-Delete a user defined function from a CosmosDB collection.
+Delete a user defined function from a Cosmos DB collection.

 ### [Set-CosmosDbAttachment](Set-CosmosDbAttachment.md)

-Update am attachment for a CosmosDB document.
+Update am attachment for a Cosmos DB document.

 ### [Set-CosmosDbAttachmentType](Set-CosmosDbAttachmentType.md)